StatBiomed/sbms-server/huanglab/sysadmin.md

 ## Set the size limit for home directory for all users
 - Aim: 5GB by default
-- Not implemented yet
+- Too difficult to implemented (`/home` is not partitioned out from the system disc)
+- Now, we just set a reminder in each one's home directory

 ## Mount the file systems
+Worked with matched UID and with using `-o allow_other`
-- Tried command: `sshfs hpc01.sbms.hku.hk:/storage /hpc01-sshfs/storage -o idmap=user`
+- `sshfs hpc01.sbms.hku.hk:/storage /hpc01-sshfs/storage -o allow_other`
-- Not successful for all users (only for the current user using the command)
+- `sshfs hpc01.sbms.hku.hk:/storage3 /hpc01-sshfs/storage3 -o allow_other`

 ## Software installation